Title IX Compliance Overview

 The Institute’s primary concern is ensuring the safety of students, employees, and visitors and providing access to services.
 While compliance with this law is the responsibility of all members of the Institute community, any person who believes that discriminatory practices have been engaged in based upon gender may discuss their concerns informally or file a formal complaint of possible violations of Title IX with the following Title IX Coordinators:

-Sarah H. Welch, Director of Human Resources/Title IX Coordinator for Faculty and Staff
+Sarah H. Welch, Associate Vice President of Human Resources/Title IX Coordinator for Faculty and Staff

 Bldg.
 34, 1st Avenue

 Students: Refer to Title IX Complaint Procedures for Students in the Catalog for resolution of complaints.

 Faculty and Staff: Refer to Institute’s Sexual Harassment Policy on the Intranet for resolution of complaints.

 The Title IX Coordinators provide support for training, education and communication of Title IX policies and procedures as well as overseeing the use of complaint procedures.
 In addition, individuals may consider other resources such as the IHP’s Employee Assistance Program and either or both of the following government agencies: